Power-law fluid network, a worked non-Newtonian example

 The physics and method

-A power-law fluid has no single viscosity, so the ordinary Reynolds number does not exist for it.
+Because a power-law fluid has no single viscosity, the ordinary Reynolds number does not exist for it.
 Fluid Network Studio uses the Metzner-Reed generalised Reynolds number, which folds the consistency index, the behaviour index and the local conditions into one figure that tells you whether the pipe is laminar or turbulent.
 Laminar friction follows from the power-law rheology directly.
 In turbulent flow the solver uses the Dodge-Metzner correlation, on smooth-pipe correlations.
 The whole network is solved through the same Global Gradient Algorithm used for water, so flows balance at the junction and heads are consistent around the network.
 The model is for homogeneous, non-settling fluids only.

 What the solver computes and what you learn